fylgja/site/src/components/hashlink.md

 preview: "hashlink.png"
 ---

-The Hashlink is a small utility component.
+The Hashlink is a small utility component, which adds smooth scrolling to the page via CSS

-Which adds smooth scrolling to the page via CSS and a scroll offset to any element with a id.
+and a scroll offset to any element with a id.

 Making it perfect for hashlinks.